How to conduct a phone screen interview to identify top talent

 Knowledge of the company

 From there, you should test the preparedness of the candidate for the phone interview.
-A great way to do this is to ask questions that determine how well the candidate knows your company or knows the position they applied for.
+A great way to do this is to ask questions that determine how well the candidate knows your company or the position they applied for.

 Some telephone interview questions you can use here are: